sunyumail93/PipeRNAseq/README.md

 One UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) is used: bedGraphToBigWig.
 Other scripts were generated from this project.

+Some codes may not work on Mac OS, and bedGraphToBigWig for Mac can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64

 To save time, you can directly use STAR and featureCounts program in the ./bin folder (just add it to $PATH), without installing them again.

 ## Pipeline setup